shaishavgupta/shoppin_crawler/README.md

 	- can be identified via response.
 		- will have common characterstics like resp will be of list, with a link.and price, name/display_name.
 	- can be mapped in database.

+### Went Ahead with Approach 2.
+- We can parse the html, but html can have different links `inventory`, `products`, `seo`, `t&c` and we will find `inventory using regex` and will ignore rest all including product to avoid redundancy.
+- **Problem is Inventory URL Identification**
+    - Regex can be identified manually finding patterns or using fine tuned `llm models`.
+- **Problem is Number of Links on a domain**
+    - There can be a lot of different links but we cannot send them all as that will consume a lot of tokens hence will be expensive.
+        - Assuming 10000 Links on each domain after dedupe we can reduce the number significantly
+        - Some urls can be eliminated like t&c, about_us etc.
+        - product urls or urls having ids in their path.
+        - dedupe similar patterns and send only one among them.
+            - eg:- `snitch.com/catalog/?item=shirts` and `snitch.com/catalog/?item=tanktops` can be collected and we can send only one among them.
+    - with above assumptions and optimisations and `data cleaning` we can reduce the overall request to llm model significantly upto 95-99%.
+- **LLM Hallucination Problem**
+    - LLM's can easily hallucinate hence the data needs to be verified.
+        - Sampling
+        - using other llm for verification

+## Future Scope and Improvements